 Professional vs. DIY Plastering

-While it’s possible to plaster a wall yourself, you may also want to consider hiring a professional for certain projects.
-DIY plastering can help save on labor costs and give you a flexible timeline and sense of personal achievement, but there’s a steep learning curve for inexperienced DIYers, and it can be a time-consuming process.
+While it’s possible to plaster a wall yourself, you may want to hire a professional for certain projects.
+Do-it-yourself (DIY) plastering can help save on labor costs and give you a flexible timeline and sense of personal achievement, but there’s a steep learning curve for inexperienced DIYers, and it can be a time-consuming process.
 Norton mentions that it takes about two years before members of his crew are proficient at the task.

-Hiring a professional has a higher upfront cost and can lead to potential disruption in your home, but it guarantees high-quality results, faster completion, and few to no mistakes.
+Hiring a professional has a higher upfront cost and can lead to potential disruption in your home, but it guarantees high-quality results and faster completion.